jbullers/ramblings.blog/content/md/posts/2023-10-05-testing-and-testability.md

 For example, we would say "a stack should..." and write the tests that fill in the blanks.
 This reminds me to frame my tests around the desired behaviour of the subject under test rather than mechanically writing a test for each public method.
-An interesting side-effect of framing things this way is that it moves away from the very rigid "unit means method" notion we started with earlier.
+An interesting side effect of framing things this way is that it moves away from the very rigid "unit means method" notion we started with earlier.
 Kent Beck himself has been intentionally vague on what exactly a "unit" is, and I think this is the reason: a testable unit is very much dependent on context.